12 Best Online Learning Platforms for Business in 2025

 Key Features & Use Cases

-OpenSesame excels at simplifying content procurement and management for IT departments.
-Its curation tools and dedicated advisors help learning and development teams sift through the vast catalog to find the most relevant and impactful courses for specific IT needs, such as a specialized course on secure API development or a compliance module for handling sensitive customer data.
+OpenSesame simplifies how IT departments find and manage training content.
+Its curation tools and expert advisors help learning teams filter the large catalog to identify the most useful courses for technical requirements.
+For example, a team might need a specific module on secure API development or a compliance guide for managing sensitive user data.

-• Best For: Companies with an established LMS that need to fill specific IT content gaps, particularly in areas like cybersecurity compliance, data governance, or tailored professional development for different IT roles.
-It's also ideal for those who prefer a pay-per-use model over a full subscription, allowing targeted investment in niche IT training without commitment to a broad platform.
+• Best For: Organizations with an established LMS that must fill specific gaps in IT training, particularly for cybersecurity compliance, data governance, or professional growth for technical roles.
+It also suits those who prefer a pay-per-use approach instead of a full subscription, allowing for precise investment in niche training without a long-term platform commitment.

 Feature AnalysisAssessment